Wood burning a Bengal Tiger

 Here’s the cropped the image I used.

-The cropped image is what the pattern cover.
+The cropped image is what I made a pattern of.

 Here’s the pdf file of the pattern: Tiger pattern